The Pinglefield Murders

 The court concluded that Mr Sims had laboured under the delusion that Mr Woodman was attempting to get him out of his job.
 As a result, he had formed the intention to kill him.
 He first killed his wife and child so as to ensure that they were not left behind.
 He then waited for Mr Woodman to emerge from his house in the morning before shooting him dead.
 He then turned the weapon on himself.

-The inquest jury returned a verdict of Murder without seeing the need to retire to consider its decision.
+The inquest jury returned verdicts of Unlawful Killing without seeing a need to retire to discuss the matters under consideration.

 The incident had a profound effect on local lore and has stayed in public conciousness in one way or another ever since.
 The story became distorted over the years to suggest that marital infidelity was behind the murders.
 However, it seems that Mr Sims had suffered some sort of psychotic breakdown and that the killings took place while the balance of his mind was disturbed.